Special Containers For Textile Waste will be Available in All Areas of Sofia - Novinite.com - Sofia News Agency

 Oborishte Area - Parking on N5 ''Paris'' Street - 2 pcs.

-Ul.
-"Hristo Stanishev" corner with "Zhelezoputna" Street - next to Bila Shop - 2 pcs.
+"Hristo Stanishev" Street, corner with "Zhelezoputna" Street - next to Bila Shop - 2 pcs.

 Nadezhda Area: Street ''Ekzarh Stefan'' to the Consortium AES-X-Group - 2 pcs.

-Ilinden District: Ul.
-"Bilianini Springs" - next to the parking lot of Ilinden District Administration - 2 pcs.
+Ilinden District: "Bilianini Springs" Street - next to the parking lot of Ilinden District Administration - 2 pcs.

-Poduyane District: Ut.
-"Todorini kukli" next to T Market - 2 pcs.
+Poduyane District: "Todorini kukli" Street next to T Market - 2 pcs.
 "Rezbarska" Street against Lidl - 2 pcs.

-Area of Slatina - Ul.
-"Manastirska" № 33, / "Geo Milev" near the entrance of the church - 2 pcs.
+Area of Slatina - "Manastirska" Street № 33, / "Geo Milev" near the entrance of the church - 2 pcs.

 ''Yavorov'' Area to bl.
 31 / near the entrance of the chapel / - 2 pcs.